Learn How to Hike or Backpack The Pohono Trail

 The sunset view from Dewey Point

-Where to camp when backpacking the Pohono Trail
+Where to camp when you backpack the Pohono Trail

 There are no designated campsites on this trail.
 It is wild camping.
 Please always follow Leave No Trace rules.